-Next, you’ll need to convert your diagram into an editable format so you can make changes, add shapes, or incorporate new information.
+Next, you’ll need to copy your diagram into Lucidchart so you can make changes, add shapes, or incorporate new information.
 This is a diagram you can use to visualize adjustments you want to make to your cloud architecture.

 Because Lucidchart has been built for seamless collaboration, you can share this diagram with your team and reference teammates with mentions, use tags to categorize, and provide shareable links.

-Here’s how to visualize relationships with Lucidchart Cloud Insights:
+Here’s some ways to visualize relationships with Lucidchart:

 - Generate lines to highlight relationships, such as ALBs and EC2s.